What is Church Hurt? It is the emotional, spiritual, and physical harm caused by a church to others, regardless of intent.

 What do we do when this happens?

 I know from personal experience that we begin by acknowledging our responsibility for the harm we caused.
-Whether it was intentional or not, wounds still hurt.
+But, whether it was intentional or not, wounds still hurt.

 We apologize for our behavior, tone, and attitude: we model genuine sorrow and repentance.
 This means we act differently.
 Our talk has to match our walk.